 Britain may not have a great reputation for food, but there are a few things that we do better than anyone.

 Fish and chips, deep fried mars bars and full-English breakfasts are all uniquely British and all undeniably glorious.
-However, perhaps the crowning glory of UK cuisine is the quintessential Sunday roast.
+However, perhaps the crown jewel of UK cuisine is the quintessential Sunday roast.
 Nowhere are beautifully prepared joints, crispy potatoes and lashings of proper gravy done better than in England's green and pleasant land.

 But, while these stars may get the plaudits, there is an unsung and under appreciated hero in this food fiesta.
 Not enough people around the world celebrate the Yorkshire Pudding.